Kallegan/DesignPatterns/readme.txt.txt

 Patterns:
-- Singleton, used a few for game objects that I just wanted one instance of, like Game Manager, object pool and Audio Manager.
+- Singleton, used a few for game objects that I just wanted one instance of, like Game Manager and Audio Manager.
 The AudioManager implementation is AudioManager.cs in class AudioManager as Audiomanager.instance Used to make sounds easy to play from everywhere and to keep the sound manager playing music between menu / game scene.